lisad/phaser/README.md

 # phaser

-A library to simplify automated batch-oriented complex data integration pipelines
+A library to simplify automated batch-oriented complex data integration pipelines, by organizing steps and column definitions into phases, and offering utilities for transforms, sorting, validating and viewing changes to data.

 ## Goals and Scope